 PRE-LICENSING TRAINING: THE FIRST STEP TO BECOMING A PROVIDER

-If you would like to start your own family child care business, Denver’s Early Childhood Council offers the classes you will need to get started.
+If you want to start your own family child care business, Denver’s Early Childhood Council offers the classes you will need to get started.
+We also provide one-on-one navigation services so that you can understand the process, become licensed, and maintain your license from year to year.
+Start by reviewing the roadmap below and continue reading about the pre-licensing training requirements.

-To become licensed, the Colorado Department of Human Services, Division of Child Care will come and inspect your home.
+To become licensed, the Colorado Department of Early Childhood will come and inspect your home.
 But before that, you will need to complete the pre-licensing course (and some other classes).
+The 15-hour Family Child Care Pre-Licensing course covers:

 - Child care rules and regulations